-- 1. The undersigned Holder hereby exercises its right to purchase \\\\\\ shares of the Common Stock of TRACON PHARMACEUTICALS, INC. (the "Company") in accordance with the attached Warrant to Purchase Common Stock, and tenders payment of the aggregate Warrant Price for such shares as follows: - [ ] Check in the amount of \$\\\\\ payable to the order of the Company enclosed herewith - [ ] Wire transfer of immediately available funds to the Company's account - [ ] Cashless Exercise pursuant to Section 1.2 of the Warrant - [ ] Other [Describe] \\\\\
+1. The undersigned Holder hereby exercises its right to purchase shares of the Common TRACON PHARMACEUTICALS, INC. (the " Company ") in accordance with the attached Warrant to Common Stock, and tenders payment of the aggregate Warrant Price for such shares as follows:

+[ ] Check in the amount of \$ payable to the order of the Company enclosed herewith

+[ ] Wire transfer of immediately available funds to the Company's account

+[ ] Cashless Exercise pursuant to Section 1.2 of the Warrant

+[ ] Other [Describe]

-Please issue a certificate or certificates representing the Shares in the name specified below:
+2. Please issue a certificate or certificates representing the Shares in the name specified below:

 Holder's Name

 (Address)

-3. By its execution below and for the benefit of the Company, Holder hereby restates each of the representations and warranties in Section 4 of the Warrant to Purchase Common Stock as of the date hereof.
+3. ecution below and for the benefit of the Company, Holder hereby restates each of the representations an on 4 of the Warrant to Purchase Common Stock as of the date hereof.

 HOLDER:

 By:

 Name:

 Title: